-Divorce takes a huge toll on time, emotions and financial resources often being sacrificed.
+Divorce takes a huge toll on time, emotions and financial resources.
 However, there is another less adversarial way and one which is based on a more solution-oriented approach.
 Data published by the Office for National Statistics shows an increase of 4.9% in the number of divorces since 2009.
 With divorces now exceeding 120,000 each year, the simple fact is that nearly one half of all marriages end in divorce.
 With a decrease in the number of marriages and more people living together, it follows that a similar number of unmarried couples are also experiencing relationship breakdown.
 Whilst the emotional devastation that accompanies the loss of a relationship is sometimes inevitable, the additional pressure of dealing with the issues which follow such as arrangements for the children, who is going to live in the family home and the financial aspects can all be alleviated.

-Many divorce lawyers acknowledge that the law is more often than not a blunt and inadequate instrument to deal with these issues.
+Many divorce lawyers acknowledge that the law is, more often than not, a blunt and inadequate instrument to deal with issues.
 Collaborative Practice is an alternative way for separating couples to work as a team with trained lawyers and other professionals (such as child specialists and financial advisers) to resolve the issues arising from the breakdown of their relationship.
 It is designed to minimise the hurt, loss of self esteem and anger that frequently occur.
 The philosophy is built on a belief that although individuals may cease being married, they often have to continue co-parenting.
 Every aspect of collaborative practice is intended to foster respect and maintain communication for all concerned in a conciliatory and dignified manner, without the stress of going to court.
 The aim of the collaborative approach is to fundamentally change the way people think about family law.
 The end of a marriage or relationship is tragic enough; collaborative practice believes the process of divorcing should not add to that pain, but instead help the parties – and any children – to foresee a hopeful future.